percona/k8spg-docs/docs/update.md

     ```

 3. The `pgo-deploy` Kubernetes Job created to carry on the Operator deployment
-    process can take several minutes to be completed.
+    process can take a minute or more to be completed.
 You can track it with the
     following command:

     ``` {.bash data-prompt="$" }